 External Ids for SI Gene

 This gene encodes a sucrase-isomaltase enzyme that is expressed in the intestinal brush border.
 The encoded protein is synthesized as a precursor protein that is cleaved by pancreatic proteases into two enzymatic subunits sucrase and isomaltase.
 These two subunits heterodimerize to form the sucrose-isomaltase complex.
 This complex is essential for the digestion of dietary carbohydrates including starch, sucrose and isomaltose.
 Mutations in this gene are the cause of congenital sucrase-isomaltase deficiency.[provided by RefSeq, Apr 2010]

 GeneCards Summary for SI Gene

 SI (Sucrase-Isomaltase (Alpha-Glucosidase)) is a Protein Coding gene.
-Diseases associated with SI include congenital sucrase-isomaltase deficiency with starch and lactose intolerance and congenital sucrase-isomaltase deficiency without starch intolerance.
+Diseases associated with SI include sucrase-isomaltase deficiency, congenital and congenital sucrase-isomaltase deficiency with starch intolerance.
 Among its related pathways are Metabolism and Metabolism.
 GO annotations related to this gene include carbohydrate binding and oligo-1,6-glucosidase activity.
 An important paralog of this gene is MGAM.

 UniProtKB/Swiss-Prot for SI Gene